 The game looks gorgeous with every building and vehicle having it’s own personality.
 The way the vehicles move through the cities reminds me of the way the trolley made it’s way around Mr Rogers’ Neighborhood.
 It’s a mix between old fashioned nostalgia like that and the new Glass Box engine that sets this SimCity apart from previous installments.

 The Glass Box engine is the unsung hero of the entire game.
 It’s ability to simulate every single detail in your city down to every single individual is a remarkable feat.
-There’s a plethora of graphs and charts that will show exactly what your city is doing at all time.
+There are a plethora of graphs and charts that will show exactly what your city is doing at all time.
 This raw data feed is a tremendous help to veterans of the franchise and will help newcomers learn the ropes at an accelerated rate.
 If something is going wrong in your city you’re able to pinpoint the cause and usually there’s a common sense fix.